 Unconventional tactics and communications collateral that does not fall into any other category – guerrilla marketing tactic, event portion of campaign, for example:

 Creative Promotion – dimensional mailing: Use of a specific mailer or promotion to media or another source to publicize or promote a new event, service or product; sent via US mail, delivery or drop-off in form of a “packaged” or ‘assembled’ promotion of materials or materials.

 Pro Bono Program: Public relations program or campaign developed and executed at no charge on behalf of a cause or charity organization.
 May include one-time special events.

 Attend the Awards Reception and Presentation

 The Cleveland Rocks Awards, PRSA Greater Cleveland’s signature event, recognizes the area’s best in public relations and communications projects and programs.
-Join us at the Rock & Roll Hall of Fame on December 12 and network with other Cleveland-area communicators, bid on coveted silent auction items and enjoy the show as this year’s best-of-the-best are revealed.
+Join us at the Rocksino on December 4 and network with other Cleveland-area communicators, bid on coveted silent auction items and enjoy the show as this year’s best-of-the-best are revealed.

 Donate an Item for the Silent Auction

 The silent auction that takes place the PRSA Cleveland Rocks Awards reception support the PRSA Greater Cleveland Student Scholarship Program.
-We are currently accepting auction donations, contact Jenn Elting at email@example.com if you would like to donate an auction item.
+We are currently accepting auction donations, contact email@example.com if you would like to donate an auction item.